-Checklist for Churches Demonstrating Integrity in Compensation-Setting
+Checklist for Demonstrating Integrity in Compensation-Setting

-Follow steps 1-3 for all churches:
+Follow steps 1-3 for all churches and nonprofits:

-- 1. Approval of compensation for the lead pastor The full church board (i.e., entire corporate governing body) or a an independent committee authorized by the board annually approves total compensation of the lead pastor or comparable position. - 2.
-Notification of family members' compensation The full church board or an independent committee authorized by the board is notified annually of the total compensation of any of the lead pastor's family members who themselves are employed by the church. - 3.
+- 1. Approval of compensation for the senior minister The full board (i.e., entire corporate governing body) or an independent committee authorized by the board annually approves total compensation of the senior minister or comparable position. - 2.
+Notification of family members' compensation The full board or an independent committee authorized by the board is notified annually of the total compensation of any of the senior minister's family members who themselves are employed by the church. - 3.
 Documentation Approval (Step 1) and Notification (Step 2, if applicable) are documented in the board minutes.

-Follow Step 4 for churches where the lead pastor's total compensation is \$150,000 or more, and recommended for all churches regardless of the lead pastor's compensation amount:
+Follow Step 4 for organizations where the senior minister's total compensation is \$150,000 or more, and recommended for all organizations regardless of the senior minister's compensation amount:

-- 4. Additional due diligence In setting the lead pastor's compensation, the board or a committee authorized by the board should - Exclude anyone with a conflict of interest from the decision-making process. - Obtain reliable comparability data for similar churches (at least within the past five years or when considering a significant increase). - Determine appropriate compensation considering the comparability data and factors unique to the lead pastor (skills, talents, education, experience, performance, knowledge, etc.). - Document these additional due-diligence steps, the board's decision regarding total compensation, and, if applicable, its rationale for establishing compensation at a level exceeding that which is supported by the comparability data.
+- 4. Additional due diligence In setting the senior minister's compensation, the board or a committee authorized by the board should - Exclude anyone with a conflict of interest from the decision-making process. - Obtain reliable comparability data for similar organizations (at least within the past five years or when considering a significant increase). - Determine appropriate compensation considering the comparability data and factors unique to the senior minister (skills, talents, education, experience, performance, knowledge, etc.). - Document these additional due-diligence steps, the board's decision regarding total compensation, and, if applicable, its rationale for establishing compensation at a level exceeding that which is supported by the comparability data.

-All of the above steps are required to meet the "ECFA Policy for Excellence in Compensation-Setting and Related-Party Transactions" (ECFA Standard 6).
+All of the above steps are required to meet the "ECFA Policy for Excellence in Compensation-Setting and Related-Party Transactions" in ECFA Standard 6 for its accredited members.